ashejim/C964/_sources/task2_doc/task2_doc_finish.md

 2. Check Grammar!!
 3. Check adherence to APA formatting, particularly citations.
 Preserve the formatting of the template and use the MS reference tool, and this shouldn't be a problem.
 4. Export parts A, B, and D as a *single* .pdf file.
 5. *Always upload the document* separately from the code.
-It should be easily, identified.
+It should be easily identified as the documentation.

 :::{tip}
 Preserve the template's section titles, and order, and submit all four parts as a single document (preferably a `.pdf`).
 With a long, complicated document, aligning content to competencies presents a challenge.
 Don't make things difficult for the evaluator by spreading the content over several documents in an unfamiliar format.